 Secondary Kubernetes Clusters also have a Jenkins server deployed to them, but they have access to a much more limited set of Jenkins jobs, specifically related to deploying and restarting environments.
 This is to help keep the build process simple, while still allowing for more access control between clusters.

-For more information on the Jenkins job
+For more information about the Jenkins job

 For example, the following diagram shows a typical lower environment deployment with a